 - Cumulative 2.75 GPA on a 4.0 scale

-- Apply to the University of Nevada Reno by June 30th.
-View University application deadlines for transfer students.
+- Apply to the University of Nevada Reno by June 15th.

 - All transcripts reconciled by Admissions and Records (must be completed before applying to the ASBSN program).
 In-progress course work must be documented on transcript.

-- No more than two courses may be in progress at the time of application.
+- No more than two courses may be in progress at the time of application (Summer and Fall combined).
 Only one of these may be a required science course (Anatomy and Physiology; Microbiology).

 - GPA/Point calculator All prerequisite courses must be taken for a grade (not S/U).
 Transfer credits taken for S/U credit from an institution that does not offer letter grades are evaluated on an individual basis.
 Note: Applicants must enter all required information in the GPA calculator including the location of previous coursework.
 Applications with an incomplete GPA calculator will not be considered. **Current course grades must be entered in the GPA calculator even if you are retaking the course In Progress.